Logo

 What is an Islamic mortgage?

-An Islamic mortgage, also known as a Sharia compliant mortgage or Muslim mortgage, is a product that enables someone to buy a home but doesn’t involve paying interest on a loan.
-These are normally home purchase plans (also known as HPP) or part buy, part rent schemes.
-These allow Muslims to get a home of their own without compromising their beliefs.
+An Islamic mortgage, also known as a Sharīʿah or sharia-compliant mortgage or Muslim mortgage, is an alternative mortgage product that enables someone to buy a home without paying interest on a loan.
+These usually take the form of home purchase plans (HPP) or part buy, part rent schemes.
+These schemes allow Muslims to get a home of their own whilst still respecting the rules of Islam.

 Is shared ownership halal?